 Regexp queries, directories, OpenID Connect, and more updates to Sourcegraph

 By Quinn Slack on November 13, 2017

-We've been hard at work on improvements to Sourcegraph Server to give you great code search on your company's code.
+Sourcegraph to give you great code search on your company's code.
 Here's what's new and improved:

-- Query terms are now interpreted as regexps, not strings (for example, this query would match abc and abd:
+directory listing view with the last Git commit for each subdirectory and file.
+Query terms are now interpreted as regexps, not strings (for example, this query would match abc and abd:

 ).
 The regexp: operator is deprecated.
 Surround a term in double quotes to search for exact (non-regexp) matches.

-- The suggestion menu below the search box now displays matching directories (in addition to files and repositories).
+The suggestion menu below the search box now displays matching directories (in addition to files and repositories).

-- Fixed the revision switcher for repositories with != 3 path components in their name.
+search documentation is now linked from “Help” next to the query input.
+Fixed the revision switcher for repositories with != 3 path components in their name.

 Clicking on an item in the query suggestions menu now navigates to that item.
 Previously you needed to use the keyboard.

-- The ?q=&sq= URL params no longer follow you everywhere.
+The ?q=&sq= URL params no longer follow you everywhere.

-- Various bugs were fixed in the
+Various bugs were fixed in the

 SSO sign-in via OpenID Connect grants the user the same abilities as the native sign-in.
 Read the

 The “All repositories” scope is now available.
 You still need to specify repo: and/or repogroup: filters to narrow the search to 30 or fewer repositories.
 (Example: